drewgrif/jagmkdocs/docs/documentation/software/notes.md

 ### **4. Iotas (7.9)**
 Iotas offers a modern, simple interface with markdown support and focuses on lightweight note organization.
 It's great for basic markdown writing, but lacks advanced features like backlinks or graph views that some other note-taking apps offer.

+!!!
+Note
+	A gnome application.
+Easy to install via Flathub

 ---

 ### **5. Obsidian (7.8)**